Resilience for Regular Path Queries: Towards a Complexity Classification: Hardness of Four-Legged Languages

-\begin{toappendix} To show \cref{prp:four-legged}, we first show an intermediate lemma: for reduced languages that are four-legged, we can assume without loss of generality that the legs are \emph{stable}, i.e., no infix of $\alpha x \delta$ is in $L$:
+We prove \cref{prp:four-legged} in the remaining of \cref{subsec:fourlegged}.
+To this end, we first show an intermediate lemma: for languages that are four-legged, we can assume without loss of generality that the legs are \emph{stable}, i.e., no infix of $\alpha x \delta$ is in $L$:

 \begin{definition} Let $L$ be a four-legged language, and let $x \in \Sigma$ be a body and let $\alpha, \beta, \gamma, \delta \in \Sigma^+$ be legs that witness that $L$ is four-legged, i.e., $\alpha x \beta \in L$ and $\gamma x \delta \in L$ but $\alpha x \delta \notin L$.
 We say that the legs $\alpha,\beta,\gamma, \delta$ are \emph{stable} if, in addition, there is no infix of $\alpha x \delta$ which is in~$L$. \end{definition}